KevinWorkman/HappyCoding/blog/_posts/2021-05-03-ludum-memories.md

 ![Pale Blue Dot](/blog/images/ludum-memories/pale-blue-dot.jpg)

-Inspired by [this image](https://en.wikipedia.org/wiki/Pale_Blue_Dot) and the corresponding speech by [Carl Sagan](https://en.wikipedia.org/wiki/Carl_Sagan), [Pale Blue Dot](https://ludumdata.openfu.com/game/30580) had you controlling the Earth, colliding with smaller objects (like the moon and space stations) to grow and eventually encompass other galaxies.
+Inspired by [Pale Blue Dot image](https://en.wikipedia.org/wiki/Pale_Blue_Dot) and the corresponding speech by [Carl Sagan](https://en.wikipedia.org/wiki/Carl_Sagan), [Pale Blue Dot](https://ludumdata.openfu.com/game/30580) had you controlling the Earth, colliding with smaller objects (like the moon and space stations) to grow and eventually encompass other galaxies.
 It's a simple idea, but it was backed by a soundtrack that played Carl Sagan speeches as you moved around in space.

 I don't really participate in Ludum Dare for the competition, but this game got 21st for theme, 38th for mood, and 46th for humor.
 Not bad considering there are usually hundreds if not thousands of entries!

 Years later, a game called [Everything](http://www.everything-game.com/) captured the mood I was going for, much better than I could.

-You can download the jar [here](http://s3.staticvoidgames.com/games/PaleBlueDot/PaleBlueDot.jar).
+You can download the jar file [Pale Blue Dot](http://s3.staticvoidgames.com/games/PaleBlueDot/PaleBlueDot.jar).

 # Radar Defense - Mini-LD34